User-friendly introduction to PAC-Bayes bounds: Machine Learning and PAC Bounds

 The next step in the study of the ERM would be to go beyond finite sets $\Theta$.
 The union bound argument has to be modified in this case, and things become a little more complicated.
 We will therefore stop here the study of the ERM: it is not our objective anyway.

-If the reader is interested by the study of the ERM in general: Vapnik and Chervonenkis developed the theoretical tools for this study in 1969/1970, this is for example developed by Vapnik in~\cite{vap1998}.
-The book~\cite{dev1996} is a beautiful and very pedagogical introduction to machine learning theory, and Chapters 11 and 12 in particular are dedicated to Vapnik and Chervonenkis theory.
+If the reader is interested by the study of the ERM in general: \citet{vapnik1968uniform} developed the theoretical tools for this study, see the more recent monograph by \citet{vap1998}.
+We refer the reader to \citet{dev1996} for a beautiful and very pedagogical introduction to machine learning theory.
+Chapters 11 and 12 in particular are dedicated to Vapnik and Chervonenkis theory.
+More recent references include~\citet{giraud2021introduction,wainwright2019high}.

-\subsection{What are PAC-Bayes bounds?}
+\section{What are PAC-Bayes Bounds?}

-I am now in better position to explain what are PAC-Bayes bounds.
+We are now in better position to explain what are PAC-Bayes bounds.
 A simple way to phrase things: PAC-Bayes bounds are generalization of the union bound argument, that will allow to deal with any parameter set $\Theta$: finite or infinite, continuous...
 However, a byproduct of this technique is that we will have to change the notion of estimator.